Skip to main content

 April 9, 2023 – Clough Creek flows under 415th Way SE under the Clough Creek bridge.

-The Clough Creek bridge on 415th Way SE is currently weight restricted.
-Load upgrades will be done in August 2023.
-The bridge will no longer be weight restricted when the project is complete.
+The previous Clough Creek bridge on 415th Way SE was weight restricted.
+Load upgrades were completed in August 2023 and weight restrictions were eliminated.

 expand_less